modular/modular/KGEN/docs/LazyParsing.md

 A middle-ground approach would be to treat `bar` as a mutable global variable with type `def()`, with escalated dynamism if tagged with `@dynamic`.
 This gets into the "levels of dynamism" Mojo intends to provide.

-## Three Levels of Dynanism

-In order to support incremental typing-for-performance, Mojo will have to support everything from strict, strongly-typed code to full Python hashtable dynamism but with syntax that provides a gradual transition from one end to the other.
-Given all that has been discussed and what the language looks like today, Mojo's dynamism is moving into three boxes:

-1. Strict mode.
-2. Partial dynamism.
-3. Full hashtable dynamism.

-There is a fourth rung to this ladder, and that is full interoperability with Python itself.
-In order to provide the right default for Mojo, partial dynamism will be the default behaviour for syntax in Mojo (vtable classes), whereas full hashtable dynamism will have to be opt-in via a `@dynamic` decorator.

-It could be argued that hashtable local variables should fall into `@dynamic`, and not the default middle-ground mode, for instance.
-This would be the primary difference between regular `def`s and `@dynamic def`s.

-The main thing to take away from here is that full hashtable dynamism is going to be a very long-tail goal where there will always be missing features and capabilities that have not been built, but the endgoal is Python-level dynamism emulated in Mojo.

 ## Top-Level Code